prometheusresearch/baseline-codebase/src/rex.web/README.rst

 Overview
 ========

-This package provides an extensible web stack for the Rex platform.
+This package provides an extensible web stack for the RexDB platform.
 It
 includes:

 * server for static resources;